tsimeonov/Computer-Science/01_Product_Store/overview.md

 1. `Package Files`: We'll quickly look at the files that manage the project's setup.

 ## Step 1: High-Level Overview (The big picture)

+This project is a perfect example of a `MERN` stack application.
+That's a popular way to build websites, and the name "MERN" is an acronym for the four key technologies it uses:

+- MongoDB: The `database`.
+It's where all the product data (name, price, image link) is stored.

+- Express.js: The `backend framework`.
+It's a library that helps build the "engine" (the server) that runs on Node.js.

+- React.js: The `frontend library`.
+It's used to build the user interface (UI)—the website you actually see and click on.

+- Node.js: The `runtime environment`.
+It's what allows the server (the backend) to run